Thelonedevil/OTBProject/docs/chat-documentation.md

 Some terms can contain embedded strings.
 The `{{default}}` in the `[[args]]` and `[[argN]]` terms is an example of an embedded string.
 Embedded strings are surrounded by `{{` and `}}`.
 Embedded strings can be useful for providing more information or options for a term, and are used extensively in more advanced and versatile terms.

-If you are already confused at this point, you should probably skip this section and move onto the examples of term usage below.
+If you are already confused at this point, you should probably skip this section and move on to the examples of term usage below.

 The following are terms which are significantly more useful when given embedded strings, or not useful at all without them.
 If less than N embedded strings are provided, then any term which attempts to use the Nth embedded string will treat it as an empty string.